 A Little History...

-A couple of items about the history and art of the chemical demonstration:
+A few items about the history and art of the chemical demonstration:

 History of the Royal Institution Christmas Lectures